viktorb1/LeetCodeSync/README.md

 To manually compile the chrome extension and install it in your browser,

-1. `cd` into the folder containing the LeetSync repository
+1. `cd` into the folder containing the LeetcodeSync repository
 2. Type `npm run build`
 3. Go to *chrome://extensions* on your browser and enable *Developer Mode*.
 4. Select "Load Unpacked" and select the `dist/` folder to install